agszn/Photo-Owner-Protected-Social-media-Django-App/README.md

 # Photo-Owner-Protected-Social-media-Django-App
  Developed a privacy-focused photo-centric social media platform in Django, empowering users with control over photo access, permissions, and tamper detection.

+Developed a photo-centric social media platform using Django that prioritizes user privacy and control over their uploaded photos.
+The app offers robust features to protect photos from unauthorized access and ensure that only the photo owner has the authority to manage and share their content.
+Users can set privacy settings to control photo visibility, manage permissions, and even revoke access if necessary.
+Additionally, the app implements a tamper detection mechanism that notifies users if their photos have been tampered with.
+This provides an added layer of security and ensures the integrity of the shared photos. summerize in 20 words